macaw-cad/react-jss-typescript-starter/README.md

 | `REACT_APP_SITECORE_CONNECTED` | `window.app.sitecoreConnected` | Optional.
 If `true` run disconnected from Sitecore in a production environment.
 Only used if `NODE_ENV === 'production'` |
 | `REACT_APP_SITECORE_PATH_REWRITE_EXCLUDE_ROUTES` | N.A. | Optional.
 Pipe-separated list of absolute paths that should not be rendered through SSR.
 Defaults can be seen in the file `server/config.ts` |

-In development we use the following npm commands:
+In development we mostly use the following npm commands:

 - `npm run start:disconnected` (shorthand `npm start`)
 - `npm run start:connected`